11 Poses to Spice Up Your Yoga Routine

 Pose Type: Seated

-1. Come to sit in Easy Pose with your hands on your knees
+1. Sit in Easy Pose with your hands on your knees.

-2. Bring your right hand behind you and your left hand to the outside of your right knee and you twist to the right.
+2. Bring your right hand behind you and your left hand to the outside of your right knee as you twist to the right.

 Instead of: Eagle Pose (Garudasana)